 1) A clean environment is essential for healthy living

-I know that we have treatment systems to take care of some of these issues, but you never know what faults may occur.
+Although we have treatment systems and other mechanisms to take care of some of these issues, you never know what faults may occur.
 Air sustains us and water is a basic necessity, so we should just do what we can to prevent pollution.

 “When the earth is sick and polluted, human health is impossible….
 To heal ourselves we must heal our planet, and to heal our planet we must heal ourselves.” – Bobby McLeod (Aboriginal Activist & Poet)